nrakochy/nrakochy.github.io/about.md

 While he makes it clear that he is not anti-technology, he sounds a warning.
-Thamus the one-eyed prophet was incorrect in that he assumed technology would only be a burden.
+Thamus was incorrect in that he assumed technology would only be a burden.

 However, Postman claims (rightly in my estimation):